IQGeo/utils-project-template/README.md

     - execute the dev environment by running: `docker compose -f ".devcontainer/docker-compose.yml" --profile iqgeo up -d --build `.
     - add any necessary entrypoints to `.devcontainer/entrypoint.d` and `deployment/entrypoint.d` for your modules or the product modules
 1. Commit and push your changes to the branch and ask others to review and/or test.

+## Notes on Product modules

+The `.iqgeorc.jsonc` provides a way to specify IQGeo products to be included in the project.
+This is done by adding entries to the `modules` array.
+The file includes comments detailing the options that can be set when specifying a module.

+Some modules will have additional requirements, see the following list for the requirements of each module:
+### comsof:

+- requires `comms` module

+### comms_dev_db:

+- to be used in dev environments only.  include `"devOnly": true`
+- requires both `comms` and `comsof` modules
+- to create the db on startup of the container (if there's no db with NMT schema) replace the contents of the file `.devcontainer/entrypoint.d/600_init_db.sh` with the following:

+      `#!/bin/bash
+      if ! myw_db $MYW_DB_NAME list versions --layout keys | grep myw_comms_schema | grep version=; then $MODULES/comms_dev_db/utils/comms_build_dev_db --database $MYW_DB_NAME fi
+`

 ## Review Additional Files